ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 root@131fa759eb1b:/# uname -a
 ```

-Do this also for the Alpine Linux base image and your host system!
+Do this also for the `ubuntu:21.04` image and your host system!
 What is different, what is the same?

 Please note, Docker desktop on MacOS and Windows is shipped with a Linux virtual machine, that runs in the background and provides you with Docker functionality.
 Especially on Windows, however, you can't natively run a Unix-like command such as `uname` in your host system's PowerShell.